 The Emporia State University Residential Life staff is here to help you have the best year possible.
 We have staff in the residence halls and in our main office that are dedicated to your success and the providing supportive learning environments on campus.
 We bring life the University experience!

 Our Professional Staff are here year-round and can help with any issue, concern or idea that you may have.
-With the exception of the Complex Coordinators whose offices are in their complexes, we are all in the Main Res-Life Office located in 308 South Morse Hall.
-Parents we typically serve as your first contact.
-Click on the links below to meet your Professional Staff!
+With the exception of the Complex Coordinators whose offices are in their complexes, we are all in the main Residential Life office located in 308 South Morse Hall.

 Your Resident Assistant (RA) is a student just like you.
 Each RA lives on a floor and is responsible for building community and planning events for that floor.
 RAs also serve in a duty rotation to ensure your safety and security in the buildings.
 They are supervised by a full-time Complex Coordinator.
 Students should go to their RA first with concerns or questions!
 If you are interested in becoming an RA you can visit our Employment Opportunities page here!